ossobv/pycoredump/README.rst

 ===============================================

 Deadlocks in C programs are a pain to debug.
-But if you know your way around GDB, you may get more out a core dump than you think.
+But if you know your way around GDB, you may get more out of a core dump than you think.

 Deadlock example